NWKendall/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 - else:
     1. return `"Bungalows have only a ground floor."`

-Runtime Explanation:
+### Runtime Explanation:

     A binary search recusrive function is quickest way, with run time complexity of O(logn).
-Essentially menaing, time goes up linearly while the n goes up exponentially.
+Essentially meaning, time increases linearly while the n decreases exponentially.

-    It is not however the most egg conservative
+    It is not however the most egg conservative method.